What is IOM?

 More people are on the move today than at any other time in recorded history: 1 billion people – comprising a seventh of humanity.
 A variety of elements – not least the information and communications revolutions – contribute to the movement of people on such a large scale.
 Among these, the following stand out: climate change, natural and man-made catastrophes, protracted conflicts, demographic trends – ageing industrialized population and exponentially expanding jobless youth population in the developing world, widening social and economic disparities.

-For 65 years, in close collaboration with the international community, IOM has been responding to migration challenges by addressing the effects and root causes of irregular and forced migration, enhancing capacities of governments to better manage migration, facilitating existing programmes that supports national migration policies and practices, harnessing the positive aspects of migration thus promoting human development, and arranging forums where governments can exchange ideas, experiences and lessons learned on migration.
+Since 1951, in close collaboration with the international community, IOM has been responding to migration challenges by addressing the effects and root causes of irregular and forced migration, enhancing capacities of governments to better manage migration, facilitating existing programmes that supports national migration policies and practices, harnessing the positive aspects of migration thus promoting human development, and arranging forums where governments can exchange ideas, experiences and lessons learned on migration.

 IOM established its presence in Japan in 1981 in the context of Indochinese refugee crisis, where IOM facilitated onward movement of refugees on temporary protection status in Japan en route to third country resettlement.
 IOM operations later expanded to include family reunification for Indochinese refugees resettled in Japan.
 IOM-Japan relationship started to develop stronger in early 1990s when Japan joined other governments in providing aircrafts to support IOM’s emergency humanitarian airlift operation to return home hundreds of thousands of stranded migrant workers affected by the first Gulf War.